dmd-program/dmd-100/projects/narrative_project_social_design_option.md

 #### Question development
 1. In your journal, write three objects from your home.
 If you cannot think of any, choose three objects from a random object generator.
 Here is [one](http://roger.redevised.com/).
 (2 mins)
-2. Free associate.
-This process will help with lateral thinking.
+2. Free association writing.
 (10 mins)
-  - On a journal page, write as many reactions to this object as you can as one word responses.
+  - On a journal page, write as many adjectives to this object as you can as one word responses.
   - If you write sentences, put a one word description in parenthesis next to it.
 3. Choose one reaction.
 2. Write the reaction from step 3 in front of three different categories chosen from the following list (or add your own category if it's missing below):